 Connect the power supply wires directly to the terminal block and earth tab connection, ensuring there are no excess wire loops inside the front cover.
 The temperature rating of the power supply wires insulation must suit this application, or the wiring protected by insulating sleeving with an appropriate temperature rating if it can make contact with the internal storage cylinder.
-The temperature of the internal storage cylinder can reach 75°C under normal operation.
+The temperature of the internal storage cylinder can reach 75°C under normal operation and up to 80°C could be reached during solar over-temperature operation.